 Named after the late mother of The Center for Patient Protection’s founder, Kathleen Finlay, they are the virtues that guided Lorraine all through her life as a healthcare professional beginning in World War II and the unstinting care and compassion she showed to returning veterans.
 She was truly a frontline member of the Greatest Generation.

 These are also the same virtues that research, and conversations with patients and families around the world, have told us are pivotal in delivering safer, more healing care for patients and families.
 Yet they are too often missing from the actual hospital experience of patients and families, especially when it involves medical errors and the willingness of healthcare providers to deal openly and fairly with their aftermath.

 Compassion, Honesty, Humility, Courage, Hope, Respect, Dedication, Patience, Fairness – and Kindness towards all.
 These are the healing healthcare virtues that can enable miracles.

-They are named after Lorraine Finlay, the 95-year-old mother of The Center for Patient Protection’s founder.
-During her half-year-long admission at two hospitals, more documented medical errors were inflicted on her than on any patient in the history of patient safety literature.
-She suffered repeated life-threatening adverse medication events, painful pressure ulcers, ventilator-associated pneumonia, aspiration pneumonia and a cardiac arrest that caused permanent disability.
-Ultimately, she was left severely malnourished and the hospital pronounced her demise “imminent.”
-Both hospitals refused to acknowledge any harm or errors and claimed, through their lawyers, that all care was “appropriate.”
+Sadly, Lorraine was deprived of many of these virtues during her hospitalization, and with life-threatening consequences.
+During her half-year-long admission at two hospitals, more documented medical errors were inflicted on Lorraine than on any patient in the history of patient safety literature.
+She suffered repeated adverse medication events, a near-fatal seizure, painful pressure ulcers, ventilator-associated pneumonia, aspiration pneumonia, and a cardiac arrest that caused permanent disability.
+Toward the end of her six-month stay, she was left severely malnourished and in terrible pain.
+The hospital pronounced her demise “imminent” and insisted that any hope for recovery was unreasonable.

 When patients and families insist upon these virtues being reflected in every aspect of healthcare and hospital interaction, and providers ensure they are delivered in everything they do, we believe the experience will be safer and more fulfilling for everyone.